pynbody/tangos/README.md

 Now that you have your database loaded in and different values calculated and stored, its time to use it for science.

-First, you have to check to make sure you have the correct path to your simulation repository in `environment_local.sh  Next is to make sure the syntax matches your environment.
+First, you have to check to make sure you have the correct path to your simulation repository in `environment_local.sh`.
+Next is to make sure the syntax matches your environment.
 The default environment.sh is written for a bash environment.
 If you are working in cshell, simply change syntax (e.g. export -> setenv). *However* if you do this, do you will need to change the header in webserver.sh (e.g `#!/usr/bin/csh`).

 Now open up your python environment and load in your database.
 ```